Galaxspheria/personal-site/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 templateKey: blog-post
 title: Making sense of the SCAA’s new Flavor Wheel
+image: /img/jumbotron.jpg
+color: '#f5a623'
+blurb: The Coffee Taster’s Flavor Wheel has been revised
 date: 2016-12-17T15:04:10.000Z
 description: >-
   The Coffee Taster’s Flavor Wheel, the official resource used by coffee